 The natural elements and natural materials above, such as the warm wood, are often enough for the right color and tone.
 Wooden furniture takes up a large area of the room and the visual perception of the design.

-Additional colors from the faux fur, antlers, linens, rope and any other effect diversify the palette, without sending it in too many directions.
+Additional Swedish room colors from the faux fur, antlers, linens, rope, and any other effect diversify the palette, without sending it in too many directions.
 Some designers choose to take one of these tones and use it to create an accent wall of sorts.
 However, this can be risky in a clean, minimalist room.

 Some designers like to play with monochromatic schemes to emphasize this strict minimalism.
 Sometimes this can detract from the cozy feel and that sense of balance.
 Stick with natural tones and careful accents in these room designs, especially in a family home.

 The throws and soft furnishings offer the best canvas for a little creative expression.
-Blue tones are a common choice for color accents when used sparingly.
-This is because they compliment the warm wood.
+Blue tones are a common choice for Swedish room color accents when used sparingly.
+This is because they complement the warm wood.
 Those that find blue too strong can opt for grays on the colder end of the scale.
 Swedish home designs are not limited to blues.